Show All Answers

 Yes.
 If you have a wireless enabled device, wireless internet access is available at the Library.
-Currently we do not offer wireless printing, but will be introducing the feature in the near future.
+We also offer wireless printing by website, app, or email.

 To find out what’s happening at the library, check out the Library Calendar (or click on the Library Calendar tab on our main page).
 We offer a variety of popular programs for Children, Teens and Adults at both our main location and the Westside Community Center.
 Please note: many events require registration, which you can do online through our calendar, or by calling us at (830) 221-4300.
 All library events are free to the public.